ninmonkey/BackItUp/readme.md

 # todo

 - verify path is non-relative to prevent mistakes
+- verify dest_dir has enough space on that drive
 - whatif:
     - no transfer
     - calc files new, modified, or skip